SPAE: Semantic Pyramid AutoEncoder for Multimodal Generation with Frozen LLMs: Method

-\paragraph{In-context denoising.} The learning capacity of an in-context setup is far from sufficient for the entirety of a foreign modality $\gM$.
+The learning capacity of an in-context setup is far from sufficient for a modality that has not been seen during training.
 So far, there have been no successful attempts in the literature demonstrating that a frozen LLM can generate image content.
-Therefore, we operate in a denoising subspace to achieve generation.
-Take the image-to-image task in \cref{fig:incontext_denoising} as an example.
-The provided context are images randomly corrupted in the token space by $\epsilon(\cdot; r)$, where the corruption ratio $r$ follows a cosine schedule~\cite{chang2022maskgit}. where $\gQ(\cdot)$ represents the \modelname{} tokenizer and $\gM'$ is a small subset of raw images. $\mathtt{mask}(\cdot)$ zeros out pixels of the real image to create the condition image, such as masking out the bottom half for out-painting.
-The query $\hat{\rvu}$ is always sampled from $\gM'$ without noise $\epsilon(\cdot; r)$.

-To ensure the generation is not simply copying the context, we enforce a minimal corruption rate of 20\% such that no identical image from the context matches the real target image.
+For low-resolution images, LLMs can produce images directly using in-context learning, as will be demonstrated with 32$\times$32 MNIST images~\cite{deng2012mnist}.
+For higher resolutions, the context length restricts the number of examples.
+For instance, a context window of 8k tokens can only hold less than a dozen 128$\times$128 images.
+Therefore, we operate in a denoising subspace to synthesis beyond 32$\times$32 resolution. \cref{fig:incontext_denoising} illustrates one example, with detailed definitions in the Appendix.